 We inspect and measure each part via calipers, so callout features must be measurable through those means.

-Please reach out to us via the chat window (or put information in the 2D Engineering Drawing) for any special requests before hitting Get Exact Quote so that we can quote accordingly and flag any concerns!
+Please reach out to us via the chat window (or put information in the engineering drawing) for any special requests before requesting a quote so that we can quote accordingly and flag any concerns!